Nov05/Learning-Portfolio/logs/2019-09-29 AWS SageMaker + SAP HANA.md

 【Note】
 Check the hana client version at https://tools.hana.ondemand.com/#hanatools
-e.g.
 When the post was written, `hanaclient-2.4.151-linux-x64.tar.gz` was available.
 However when I was trying to install HANA client, only `2.4.155` was available.